Bayesian Prompt Learning for Image-Language Model Generalization: Method

-Notably, our framework can be also used with the unconditional setting of CoOp, by simply removing the dependency of the input image from the latent distribution.
-In such scenario, we keep a fixed set of prompt embeddings and learn a global latent distribution $p_\gamma$ over the residual vectors $\rvr$.
+Notably, our framework can also be reformulated as an unconditional case by simply removing the dependency of the input image from the latent distribution.
+In such a scenario, we keep a fixed set of prompt embeddings and learn a global latent distribution $p_\gamma$ over the residual prompts $\rvr$, as $\rvr \sim \mathcal{N}( \mu, \Sigma)$, where $\mu$ and $\Sigma$ are parameterized by two learnable vectors.
+To this end, we assume that $\p$ can be split into a fixed set of prompts $\p_i$ and a residual prompts $\rvr$ that act as a latent variable over $\p$.
+For the unconditional case, the prompt is defined as:

 In this case, $p_\gamma$ is a general distribution learned during training with no dependency on the input sample $\x$.

-We show that CoOp with our proposed approach improves generalization on new classes.
+Having defined both \textit{unconditional Bayesian prompt learning} and \textit{conditional Bayesian prompt learning} we are now ready to evaluate their generalization ability.